 5. “Sneaker” Walking Shoe

-6. Cobb Hill – My Favorites with Great Arch Support
+6. Perforated Sneakers – My Favorites with Great Arch Support

 I bought these Cobb Hill shoes, this summer, and I LOVE them.
 I never knew shoes could be so comfy.
 I’ve worn them everywhere because they are just so darn cushiony and comfy.
 The style is sporty- chic and right on trend with the perforated suede, which also keeps my feet cool.
 Highly recommend!
 They also come in a beautiful salmon color, blue, taupe, pale minty green and black.

 7. Classic Preppy Walking Shoe with Modern Appeal